azagniotov/ant-style-path-matcher/README.md

 # Ant-style Path Matcher
-Consise & efficient path matcher implementation for an Ant-style path patterns
+Consise, recursive  & efficient path matcher implementation for an Ant-style path pattern matching algorithm

-The mapping matches URLs using the following rules:
+The matcher matches URLs using the following rules:
 * `?` matches one character
 * `*` matches zero or more characters
 * `**` matches zero or more **_directories_** in a path

+#### _Complexity_
+The matching algorithm uses a `O(N)` space complexity, since the algorithm does not create substrings and recurses by moving pointers on the original char arrays

 #### _Examples_